Prescription Drug Addiction: Types and Treatments

 Tizanidine Addiction

-Tizanidine addiction may occur when this muscle relaxant prescribed for spasticity is misused.
+Tizanidine addiction may occur when this muscle relaxant, prescribed for spasticity, is misused.
 Symptoms include dependence, tolerance, and withdrawal effects such as anxiety, tremors, and insomnia.
 Treatment involves a combination of medical detoxification, behavioral therapy, and support groups to help individuals overcome their addiction and regain control over their lives.

 Dilaudid Addiction